Update: February 2019

-In the first quarter of 2020, Version 7 of the IFS Food Standard will be launched.
+The publication of the IFS Food Standard Version 7 ist being postponed to summer 2020 at the earliest.
 The revision is all about the ease of use, with improved clarity and less focus on bureaucracy and documentation.
 We have studied the draft version for you – here’s our summary of the main changes.

-Publication is scheduled for the first quarter of 2020.
-After the release, organisations will have nine month to implement the new/or modified requirements before the new version will come into force.
+The publication of IFS Food 7 is scheduled for summer 2020.
+After the release, organisations will have twelve month to implement the new/or modified requirements before the new version will come into force.

 IFS Food 7 – Changes